-In this article, we will go over the cheap universities in Thailand for international students.
-The universities in Thailand are relatively affordable for international students, with the cheapest university going from 16,000 THB per semester for Bachelor’s and 27,000 THB per semester, which means you can study from USD 2,000 per year for a degree.
+In this article, we will go over cheap universities in Thailand for international students.
+Universities in Thailand can be relatively affordable, with the lowest option in this list starting from 16,000 THB per semester for some bachelor’s programs and 27,000 THB per semester for some master’s programs at Prince of Songkla University’s Faculty of Management Sciences.

 Affordable Schools in Thailand for International Students